 In short, it’s easy to talk and think about forums without being conscious of the word’s original meaning: in the Roman Empire, a forum was the public space built at the center of every town or habitation.
-Established principally as a place for people to buy and sell goods, the forum also became the heart of Roman social life, as a place to meet, chat, and debate.
-Often, then, the modern idea of the Roman forum is one of the political and philosophical discussions – or, often, arguments.
+Established principally as a place for people to buy and sell goods, the forum became the heart of Roman social life, as a place to meet, chat, and debate.
+Often, the modern idea of the Roman forum is one of the political and philosophical discussions – or, often, arguments.

 Moderation through the ages

 Just as behavior in a Roman forum would have been kept in check by social standards and peer pressure, early online forums relied on oversight from individual users with special privileges volunteering to maintain safety and civility.

 Of course, the speed and scale of online conversation soon outstripped individuals’ abilities to keep up, and more formal solutions had to be found.
 Professional moderation teams are now common, and meeting the challenge also necessitated moves towards automated moderation, first in the form of word filters and, more recently, with AI-based approaches, an always-on solution to an always-on problem.

 What does it mean to always be on for online speech?
 These systems don’t just need to oversee speech; they also need to adapt and learn to keep pace with the way language (especially on the internet) is adapted and evolved.
 ‘Forum,’ after all, is not the only word that has had its meaning changed by the digital age: one of the remarkable things about the internet is the speed at which it generates new words and new meanings for old words.

 The crux of this problem lies in that, while automated digital systems tend to categorize the world into neat boxes, such as ‘acceptable’ and ‘unacceptable’ speech, language is fundamentally ambiguous.